Flag of China: People's Republic of China

+The first national flag raised at the founding ceremony of the People's Republic of China housed in the Museum of the Communist Party of China.

 On the morning of 23 September, the representatives of the CPPCC discussed the national flags, but came to no conclusion.
 Some disliked the symbolism which Zeng attached to the four smaller stars, and said it should not include the bourgeoisie.
 The design Mao and others liked had a giant golden star in the corner on a red flag that was charged with a golden horizontal bar.
 But this design was strongly opposed by Zhang Zhizhong, who saw the golden bar as symbolizing China being divided into two.
 That night, Peng Guanghan (彭光涵) recommended Zeng's design to Zhou Enlai.
 Zhou was satisfied with it and asked for the creation of a larger copy of the design.
-Tan Kah Kee also gave his advice to Mao and Zhou that the power characteristics take precedence over Chinese geography characteristics, so there was no need to insist on the golden bar that symbolized the Yellow River.
+Tan Kah Kee also advised Mao and Zhou that the power characteristics take precedence over Chinese geography characteristics, so there was no need to insist on the golden bar that symbolized the Yellow River.
 Two days later, Mao had a meeting in his office about the flag.
 He persuaded everyone to adopt Zeng's design, with some slight modifications.
 According to earlier discussions at the Beijing Hotel, the hammer and sickle from Zeng's original design was removed since it was similar to the flag of the Soviet Union.
 On 27 September 1949, Zeng's modified design was selected unanimously by the First Plenary Session of CPPCC, which changed the flag's name to "Five-star Red Flag".

 On 29 September, the new flag was published in the People's Daily, so the design could be copied by other local authorities.
 The flag was officially unveiled and raised for the first time by Mao Zedong in Beijing's Tiananmen Square on 1 October 1949, at the formal announcement of the People's Republic of China.
 The first flag flown over Tiananmen Square was sewn together by Zhao Wenrui (赵文瑞), a seamstress who finished the task around 1 pm on 30 September.
 Zeng had a hard time believing that his design was picked, due to the missing hammer and sickle from the giant star.
-However, he was officially congratulated by the General Office of the Central People's Government as the designer of the flag and received 5 million yuan for his work.
+However, he was officially congratulated by the General Office of the Central People's Government as the designer of the flag and received 500 yuan for his work.
+On 27 September 1954, the 1st National People's Congress adopted the first Constitution of the People's Republic of China, which established the "Five-star Red Flag" as the national flag of China.